 A lawyer by training, Claudia worked in the King County jail system for over 16 years prior to being elected to the County Council, serving as the Director of the Department of Adult and Juvenile Detention from 2010-2014.
 Claudia negotiated and implemented a settlement with the U.S. Department of Justice that reformed the use of force, expanded officer training and improved procedures for preventing suicide and self-harm in the County’s jails.
 She also embraced lean process improvements to dramatically reduce the use of solitary confinement for jail inmates with mental illnesses, increasing safety, improving conditions, expanding treatment options, and saving over $2 million in costs to the taxpayers per year.
 Claudia has also been recognized as “Elected Official of the Year” by the Alliance of Eastside Agencies (Human Services) and the Washington State Democratic Party.

 Claudia is a graduate of Providence College and the Columbia University School of Law.
-She lives in Bellevue with her husband Jim, son Victor and former King County shelter cats Sabrina and Lucy.
+She lives in Bellevue with her husband Jim, son Victor, former King County shelter cats Sabrina and Lucy, and Angel the puppy.